tardate/LittleArduinoProjects/Electronics101/BreadboardBling/SingleShotTrigger/README.md

 ## Construction

-First testing the circiut on a breadboard:
+First testing the circuit on a breadboard:

 ![Breadboard](./assets/SingleShotTrigger_bb.jpg?raw=true)